 18. The Chair also noted joint activities undertaken with other subsidiary bodies of the Committee on Sustainable Energy and cross-sectoral collaboration within the United Nations Economic Commission for Europe (ECE).

-19. Interventions by the member States concerning the concrete activities of the Group of Experts, followed.

 19. The following expert discussion addressed issues surrounding the acceleration of just and equitable energy transition, unlocking the potential of digitalization in enhancing the efficiency and resilience of energy systems, promoting renewable energy and energy efficiency through overcoming barriers, including regulatory barriers, investing in capacity building and regional cooperation, establishment of stronger links between energy policy and mechanisms for financing energy infrastructure, notably monetization of the positive externalities of increased efficiency, flexibility, and resilience of energy systems, thus valuing the benefits of decarbonization so that to link it to energy performance-based finance or other forms of financial innovation.
 The participants also took gender equality and intergenerational justice into consideration.
 20. The Group of Experts:

 Noted with appreciation the progress made to implement the work plan for 2024-2025.